joeyadelman/smart-summary/README.md

 - [Next.js Documentation](https://nextjs.org/docs)
 - [OpenAI API Documentation](https://platform.openai.com/docs)
 - [Tailwind CSS Documentation](https://tailwindcss.com/docs)

-## 🚀 Deployment

-The easiest way to deploy this application is using [Vercel](https://vercel.com):

-1. Push your code to a GitHub repository
-2. Import your project into Vercel
-3. Add your environment variables
-4. Deploy!

 For more detailed technical documentation, please refer to the individual component files and API documentation.